 - CM Labs launches advanced dozer techniques simulator

-How adjustable are the settings to the multitude of shapes, sizes, power and controls of the machines that are used on real job jobsites?
+MC: How adjustable are the settings in terms of replicating the multitudes of shapes, sizes, power and controls of machines that are used on real jobsites?

-With the growing demand for equipment operators, do you think that simulators can attract the younger, more tech savvy generation into the field?
+MC: With the growing demand for equipment operators, do you think that simulators can attract the younger, more tech savvy generation to the field?